Generative Design AI Workflow

 Updated UX copy to provide greater context for novice users during the process.

-Testing is still an ongoing process for this project and will be updated soon!
+Testing is still an ongoing process for the later versions of the design & will be updated soon!